Skip to Main Content

 • CEDS Element ID: The Common Education Data Standards (CEDS) unique identifier.
 CEDS is a national effort to develop common data standards for education data.

 • Sector: Sector identifies the category of the data element.
-The six sectors are: Early Childhood Education; K-12 Education; Adult Education; Juvenile Delinquency; Postsecondary Education; and Workforce.
+The eight sectors are: Early Childhood Education; K-12 Education; Adult Education; Justice Involved Youth; Child Welfare; Postsecondary Education; Other Completions and Credentials; and Workforce.
+MVA data is identified as an Internal sector.

 • Element Name: Describes the given name for a data element provided to the MLDS.
 This may be the name used by the partner agency or a standard name used by CEDS.
 Note: The same element name may appear multiple times, as we receive the same element from multiple sources.